 [&numComp](int fir, int sec){ numComp++; return fir < sec; });

 The small code snippet has a data race. numComp counts the number of operations.
-That means, in particular, that numComp is modified in the lambda-function; therefore, the code snippet has a data race.
-In order to be well-defined, numComp has to be an atomic variable.
+That means, in particular, that numComp is modified in the lambda function; therefore, the code snippet has a data race.
+To be well-defined, numComp has to be an atomic variable.

 Sorry to say, but the execution policy made it not in the C++17 standard.
 We have to wait for C++20.

-The creation of a thread is an expensive operation; therefore, it makes no sense to sort a small container in a parallel (std::parallel::par) or parallel and vectorised (std::parallel:par_unseq) fashion.
-The administrative overhead to deal with threads will outweigh the benefit of parallelisation.
+Creating a thread is expensive; therefore, it makes no sense to sort a small container in a parallel (std::parallel::par) or parallel and vectorised (std::parallel:par_unseq) fashion.
+The administrative overhead of dealing with threads will outweigh the benefit of parallelization.
 It even gets worse if you use a divide and conquer algorithm such as quicksort.

 1